GowriPriyankaM/Technical-Documentation-Page/README.md

 ## Description :

 I have built this project using **HTML** and **CSS**, as a part of my Responsive Web Design certification in FreeCodeCamp curriculum.
-Technical Documentation Page is a Responsive webpage that consists of JavaScript documentation and a navigation menu on the left, for seamless navigation throughout the webpage.
+Technical Documentation Page is a responsive webpage that consists of JavaScript documentation with a navigation menu on the left, for seamless navigation throughout the webpage.

 ## Preview :